deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Spectral Events
 ---------------

-Symmetry Query
-''''''''''''''

-Before giving details on how to create a SymmetryQuery object, we need to review a few key concepts about spin transitions and *transition symmetry functions*
+Before giving details on how to create TransitionQuery objects for a SpectraEvent, we need to review a few key concepts about spin transitions and *transition symmetry functions*

 The number of quantized energy eigenstates for :math:`N` coupled nuclei is